WWLP: News operation

 Ever since its sign-on, WWLP has consistently had the most watched newscasts in the Pioneer Valley.
 This has been achieved (most of the time) by beating rival ABC affiliate WGGB-TV (channel 40) in the local Nielsen ratings since both stations went on-the-air.
-There have been some brief periods when WGGB-TV was on top and there have also been extended times where the stations were basically neck-and-neck with WWLP having a slight edge.
-However, WWLP consistently outpaced WGGB-TV after the Sinclair Broadcast Group acquired that station in 1998 and drastically cut its news operation.
+There have been brief periods of time when WGGB was the market leader and extended periods in which the two outlets were essentially neck-and-neck with WWLP having a slight edge.
+However, WWLP consistently outpaced WGGB after Sinclair Broadcast Group acquired that station in 1998 and drastically cut its news operation.

 While operating as full-time satellites of WWLP, WRLP and WWOR/WJZB simulcasted local news from this station.
 However, when WRLP converted to a separate Independent channel in 1974, its own newscasts were established tailored toward the Northern Pioneer Valley as well as Brattleboro and Keene.

 After WGGB-TV recently became locally owned (bought by John J. Gormally who publishes the Business West magazine), there was a chance the ratings could change.
-However, as of the July 2008 sweeps period, WWLP continues its longtime dominance with WGGB-TV stabilizing to a strong second.
-Although low-powered CBS affiliate WSHM-LP established its own news department in October 2005, it initially did not compete on the same level as WWLP and WGGB-TV.
+However, as of the July 2008 sweeps period, WWLP continues its longtime dominance with WGGB stabilizing to a strong second.
+Although low-powered CBS affiliate WSHM-LP established its own news department in October 2005, it initially did not compete on the same level as WWLP and WGGB.
 However, its ratings grew substantially across the board during the May 2009 sweeps period to within decimal points of WGGB-TV in several key demographics.

 In addition to their main studios, WWLP operates a Hampshire County Bureau on Main Street/MA 9/MA 10 in downtown Northampton as part of Thornes Market (location established in November 2010), and a Franklin County Bureau in Greenfield.
 NBC O&O WBTS-CD, along with NECN in Boston, share their resources with WWLP for news coverage of Eastern Massachusetts.
 In turn, WWLP does the same for events from western areas of the state.
 Although it operates its own weather radar at the transmitter site on Provin Mountain, it is not seen on-air or online.
 During weather segments, the station does feature live NOAA National Weather Service radar data from several regional sites presented on-screen in a system known as "ESP: Live Doppler" (with "ESP" meaning Exclusive Storm Prediction).
 The station uses the "Tower V.4" news music package from 615 Music.
 The station's anchors dually serve as field reporters outside of their anchoring assignments.

 On January 8, 2012, WWLP became the second station in the Springfield/Holyoke market to broadcast local news in high definition.
 Rival station WGGB-TV was the first to broadcast in HD in September 2011.
 The April 2015 move of The CW to WWLP-DT2 saw the station launch a half-hour 10 p.m. newscast, competing with WGGB's Fox subchannel in the timeslot.